 sudo apt install tuxpaint

-For more information on it, head to the official site.
+For more information, please head to the official site.

 - Collaborative Drawing